ebeeraheem/Ebee.Cloudflare.R2/docs/objects.md

 # Objects

-The `ObjectsClient` provides methods for managing R2 objects, including listing, uploading, downloading, copying, deleting objects, and retrieving object metadata.
+The R2 client provides methods for managing R2 objects, including listing, uploading, downloading, copying, deleting objects, and retrieving object metadata.

 ## Getting Started

-The `ObjectsClient` is automatically registered when you configure the R2 client in your dependency injection container:
+The R2 client is automatically registered when you configure it in your dependency injection container:

 ```csharp
 services.AddR2Client(options =>